Follow Mark Bernay on twitter: @phonetrips

 Evan Doorbell has several new and updated recordings that will be moved

-here when the mp3 conversion is done.
+here eventually.
 In the meantime to play his new

 material click here

-finished, you won't need any special software to play these recordings --
+longer need any special software to play them.
+Any modern web browser

-Evan Doorbell has several new and updated recordings that will be moved here when the mp3 conversion is done.
+Evan Doorbell has several new and updated recordings that will be moved here eventually.
 In the meantime to play his new material click here

 Scroll down past the list of recordings for an explanation of what this is all about.